Publications

 Working Papers

 Democratic Compensation or Winner-Take-All Domination?
-The Distributional Effects of Tax-and-Transfer Policies in 21st Century Europe (with Fabian Mushövel)
+The Distributional Effects of Tax-and-Transfer Policies in 21st Century Europe (with Fabian Mushövel) [Link to paper](Invited to revise and resubmit, World Politics)

 Risk of Poverty and Redistribution to the Poor (with Fabian Mushövel)